vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 For Boolean behaviors like Sub-dividable *d* or Whole *~d* the absence of *~d* would imply *d*, but should usually be included for clarity if it is a restriction on a base property value like decimals or changing the owner.

+#### Special Behaviors and Interactions

 Some behaviors, when applied, will effect other behaviors within the token definition.
-These behaviors or traits can be thought of as inherited traits that will alter a particular behavior.
-An example of this is the behavior, delegable, which is the ability to delegate a behavior to another party to perform on your behalf as the owner.
-Delegable is implied, so an absence of *~g* would imply that the token class or behavior is delegable.
+These behaviors influence other behaviors that indicate they are influenced by the other behavior.
+An example of this is the behavior is delegable, which is the ability to delegate a behavior to another party to perform on your behalf as the owner.
+Delegable is implied or the default, so an absence of *~g* the token class and any behaviors that are influenced by it behavior will be delegable.

 delegable *g*

 Behaviors like Transfer and Burn can be defined as delegable and when they are applied to a Token Template that is delegable, these behaviors will enable delegated invocations like TransferFrom and BurnFrom that allows an account the owner has approved to invoke these on their behalf.

+Behaviors can be incompatible with each other and cause validation errors.
+A behavior and its opposite `~` are obviously incompatible.
+A behavior will indicate what behaviors it will be incompatible with, for example if `Singleton`, *s* and `Mintable`, *m* are applied in the same token, validation will fail as a singleton can only have a quantity of 1 whole token.

+Behaviors will also have dependencies on any property-sets required for their implementation.
+For example, the behavior `Roles` has a dependency on the `role`, &phi;ROLE property-set to ensure that the underlying properties the behavior will need are present in the token definition.

 Some behaviors will require setup at token class creation or construction.
 A behavior that requires setup should have a Constructor control message that indicates how it should be setup at construction.
 For example, the behavior *r* Roles requires a role to be defined that is applied to a behavior(s) for a role check to be performed for authorization to invoke the behavior.